 The Ratcliffe Eco-Entrepreneurship Fellows program at the University of Delaware ([email protected]) provides entrepreneurship training, mentorship and funding support to innovators who seek to create businesses, commercialize discoveries and develop new products that will solve environmental problems or improve sustainability.

-The mission of the Miami CORE (Miami Center for Orthopaedic Research and Education) is to improve quality of life for those with musculoskeletal disease, find new methods of treatment through research, train excellent healthcare professionals, and provide our community with the best in orthopaedic care.
+The mission of Miami CORE is to improve the quality of life for those with musculoskeletal conditions and diseases.

 As Maryland’s aquaculture industry continues to expand, so does the demand for innovation.
 The SAIL research hatchery was established in 2019 to support the growing industry by developing new technology and practices for shellfish growers to increase their production at low costs.
 Research includes refining algal production, utilizing Recirculating Aquaculture Systems, and exploring ways to diversify the shellfish market in the Chesapeake Bay region.